aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 If you prefer private hosting instead, refer to the `hosting guide
 <https://docs.wandb.ai/guides/hosting>`_ to set up private hosting.

-Also, if you prefer not to use Weights & Biases, you can disable it as such:
+Also, if you prefer not to use Weights & Biases, you can disable using the following command:

 .. admonition:: Terminal Session

    | \ :blue:`[~user]` \ > \ :green:`wandb disable` \

 .. _getting-started-test-run: